actris-cloudnet/dataportal-docs/sites/vihti.md

 # Vihti

-Vihti is part of weather radar network of Finnish Meteorological Institute (FMI).
+Vihti (VIH) is a weather radar site located near Ylimmäinen lake in Vihti, Southern Finland.
+The site was established in 2021 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links